 - 3D walkthroughs offer a cushion to architects and town planners.
 They can make changes to the plan when required.
 This is possible without actually having to break anything down in reality.
 This improves flexibility and responsiveness.

 - Technological advances implemented in a construction project can sometimes be difficult to explain.
 But 3D walkthroughs make them easier to explain.
-This is much easier than explaining them with the help of a 2D presentation.
+This is much easier than explaining them with the help of a 2D or 3D presentation software.

 - A real estate developer can use a 3D walkthrough to detect design flaws.
 These might not be clear during rendering.